-Civil Procedure is the only required course in the second year.
-It may be taken in either the fall or the winter semester, dependent upon course scheduling.
+Civil Procedure and Torts are the only required courses in second year.
+They may be taken in either the fall or the winter semester, dependent upon course scheduling.

 Compulsory Upper Year Courses and Degree Requirements:

 In either second or third year, each student must complete the following courses and degree requirements mandated by the Federation of Law Societies of Canada: